Subscribe me to Rider product news

 You can jump to any file, type, or member in your code base in no time, as well as find settings and actions.
 Find usages of any symbol, or navigate from a symbol to base and derived symbols, extension methods or implementations.

-Rider helps you run and debug unit tests based on NUnit and xUnit.net.
+Rider helps you run and debug unit tests based on NUnit, xUnit.net, or MSTest.
 You can explore tests, group them in different ways, break them down into individual sessions, see test output and navigate to source code from stack traces.

 Rider includes a debugger that works with .NET Framework, Mono and .NET Core applications, letting you step, watch, evaluate and run to cursor.
 Other tools include a stack trace explorer, NuGet browser, VCS and database support.